play-iot/iot-vpn/cli/python/DEV.md

 - Have 2 `asix` so we have 2 options `--asix1` and `--asix2`
-- Because generate with `organization unique identifier` and `random` mode still having collision so should use `MAC sequence` and keep `qweio.mac` in repository to reference later
+- Because generate with `organization unique identifier` and `random` mode still having collision so should use `MAC sequence` and keep `playio.mac` in repository to reference later